samvera/hyku/SSH-to-an-aws-machine.md

 1. Click "Instances" in the sidebar
 1. Click "demo-bastion" from the list
 1. In the "Description" tab below copy the "Public DNS"
-1. In your console add your key to the identity: `ssh-add ~/.ssh/hybox` (see below if you don't have this key already)
 1. In your console type `ssh -i <path to key> -A ec2-user@<paste DNS>`
-1. Now you can ssh to any other machine in the cluster.
+1. Now you can SSH to any other machine in the cluster.

 ## Getting the SSH key